blackfireio/documentation/reference-guide/environments.rst

 business logic, define tests and their applicability, and where you compare profiles and iterate.

-**It is plugged into your tools and workflow** where you trigger test scenarios, receive build reports and notifications.
+**It is plugged into your tools and workflow** where you run test scenarios and gather their reports.

 **It lets you manage access to your servers** where you configure at will the probe, agent, and credentials.